What are the latest funding news in the longevity market? (May 2026)

 Source: Entrackr

-Aeovian Pharmaceuticals raised $55M in a Series B in December 2025 to advance its selective mTORC1 inhibitor into Phase 2
+Aeovian Pharmaceuticals raised $55M in December 2025 for mTORC1 therapeutics.

 When was it?